sitrox/schemacop/README_V3.md

 happens before validation.
-Both options behave in the same way, with the only difference being that `filter` uses a inclusive approach and `reject` an exclusive (see [filter](https://apidock.com/ruby/Array/filter) and [reject](https://apidock.com/ruby/Array/reject] in the Ruby API, as they behave in a similar manor).
+Both options behave in the same way, with the only difference being that `filter` uses a inclusive approach and `reject` an exclusive (see [filter](https://apidock.com/ruby/Array/filter) and [reject](https://apidock.com/ruby/Array/reject) in the Ruby API, as they behave in a similar manner).

 You can either pass a Symbol which specifies the name of the method that is called on each array item: